 USI Bachelor's at a glance

 USI Bachelors's degrees are 3-year (6 semesters) full-time study programs that comply with the principles set out by the Bologna Declaration.
-The first year of the curricula consists in foundation courses, providing students with solid bases that are then applied through exercises, seminars, ateliers and workshops.
-During the second and third year, students are given the possibility to choose a more specific field of study, which is defined through several elective courses.
+The first year of the curricula consists of foundation courses, providing students with solid bases that are then applied through exercises, seminars, ateliers and workshops.
+During the second and third years, students are given the possibility to choose a more specific field of study, which is defined through several elective courses.
 The USI Bachelor's diploma enables students to continue at the graduate level (Master's degree).

 Università della Svizzera italiana (USI) offers 6 Bachelor's programmes: